Disk encryption protects data at rest on your instance without requiring application changes.

 Storage type: ESSD Cloud Disk.

-Instance family: Dedicated.
+Instance family: dedicated.

-Architecture: replica set instance or sharded cluster instance.
+Architecture: replica set or sharded cluster.

 Billing